 Our country’s heroes are increasingly taking their own lives as a result of the invisible wounds of war.
 Tristan Wimmer—a Marine Veteran Infantryman and Scout Sniper—has made it his mission to bring awareness to the epidemic of suicide among Veterans.
-Tristan’s own brother – a Raider and Recon Marine Veteran with a traumatic brain injury (TBI) sustained in Iraq – struggled with injury-related depression and anxiety for a nearly a decade before he succumbed to suicide.
+Tristan’s own brother, a Raider and Recon Marine Veteran, struggled with TBI-related depression and anxiety for nearly a decade before he ultimately succumbed to suicide.

-Through 22 Jumps, a series of fundraising events where Veterans and others BASE jump 22 times in a single day, Tristan brings new hope to this epidemic by partnering with our organization to raise money for brain health research and new effective solutions for all patients living with the effects of TBI.
+Through 22 Jumps, a series of fundraising events where Veterans and others BASE jump 22 times in a single day, Tristan brings new hope to this epidemic by partnering with our organization to raise money for research and new effective solutions for all patients living with the effects of TBI.

 Traumatic Brain Injury Can Be an Underlying Cause of Suicide

 TBI is caused by a blow or jolt to the head or penetrating head injury that disrupts the normal functioning of the brain.
 TBIs can range from mild, with a brief change in mental status or consciousness (commonly called concussions), to severe, with an extended period of unconsciousness or memory loss.
-TBIs are an underlying cause of suicide.
+TBIs are a risk factor for suicide.
 Currently, there are few available treatments for severe brain injuries.